 Directors and Associates are expected to understand, respect, and comply with laws and regulations applicable to the Corporation and their position.
-It is the policy of the Corporation to comply with laws, including, but not limited to, employment, discrimination, health, safety, antitrust, bank, securities, and environmental laws.
+It is the policy of the Corporation to comply with laws, including, without limitation, employment, discrimination, health, safety, antitrust, bank, securities, and environmental laws.
 No Director or Associate of the Corporation has authority to violate any law or to direct another person to violate any law on behalf of the Corporation.

-Any Director or Associate who has been charged with, convicted of, or pleaded guilty to a felony, or who is aware that he or she is individually under investigation or has been sanctioned by a regulatory agency, must immediately report the same in writing to the Corporation's CEO.
-The CEO shall immediately notify the Governance and Nominating Committee in writing if he or she has been charged with, convicted of, or pleaded guilty to a felony or if the CEO is aware that he or she is individually under investigation or has been sanctioned by a regulatory agency.
+Any Director or Associate who has been convicted of or pleaded guilty to a felony, or who has been sanctioned by a regulatory agency, must immediately report the same in writing to the Corporation's CEO.
+The Board shall be immediately notified in writing if the CEO has been convicted of or plead guilty to a felony or sanctioned by a regulatory agency.